Lacing Tricks for Hiking Boots

 A shot of a walker's boots, laced to keep their heel in place.

-If you’ve only tested your boots on short walks with multiple rest days between them, you might not notice much friction, but even the tiniest sneakiest rub become a real issue when you’re two days and thirty miles into a particularly bracing National Trail.
+If you’ve only tested your boots on short walks with multiple rest days between them, you might not notice much friction, but even the tiniest sneakiest rub can become a real issue when you’re two days and thirty miles into a particularly bracing National Trail.

 It’s well-worth stocking up on some boot-lacing tricks to pre-empt problems and adapt your fitment as you go.